rubasov/opensub-utils/install.md

     # Install opensub-utils to your home by setuptools.
     python src/setup.py install --user

-    # Add $HOME/.local/bin/ to your PATH.
+    # Add $HOME/.local/bin/ to your PATH if you didn't do that already.
+    vi ~/.bashrc

 ## Test the result